libreddit/libreddit/README.md

 If you are looking to compare, the biggest differences I have noticed are:
 - Libreddit is themed around Reddit's redesign whereas Teddit appears to stick much closer to Reddit's old design.
 This may suit some users better as design is always subjective.
 - Libreddit is written in [Rust](https://www.rust-lang.org) for speed and memory safety.
 It uses [Actix Web](https://actix.rs), which was [benchmarked as the fastest web server for single queries](https://www.techempower.com/benchmarks/#hw=ph&test=db).
-- Unlike Teddit (at the time of writing this), Libreddit does not require a Reddit API key to host.

 ## Comparison